<img src="https://secure.intelligence52.com/795232.png" style="display:none;">

 Quality enhancement measures put in place resulted:

-• Faster and more efficient organizing and timing of Kick-off meetings
+• Faster and more efficient organising and timing of Kick-off meetings

 • Introduction of a dedicated Function Lead for partnership oversight